mauprogramador/scopus-survey-api/legal/en_US/PRIVACY_POLICY.md

 - **Usage Data:** This may include your IP address, browser info, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages, and other diagnostic data.
 - **Session Cookie:** We use [Starlette's SessionMiddleware](https://www.starlette.io/middleware/#sessionmiddleware) to add a signed cookie-based HTTP sessions to track and control the **Session** time.
-- **Token Cookie:** This is strictly necessary for authentication and protection against **CSRF** (Cross-Site Request Forgery).
-Your **CSRF Token**, is automatically managed through headers, cookies, query parameters, and session, and is essential for maintaining secure interactions within the Service.
+- **Token Cookie:** This is strictly necessary for authentication and protection against **CSRF** (Cross-Site Request Forgery) attacks.
+Your **CSRF Token** is automatically managed through HTTP headers, cookies, query parameters, and session, and is essential for maintaining secure interactions within the Service.
 - **Tracking Technologies:** Since we use [Slowapi's Limiter](https://slowapi.readthedocs.io/en/latest/) to control the Service rate limit, it will obtain and store your IP address by default.

 ### 1.3.
 Information from Third-Party Sources (Scopus Data)